peacalm/cpp-luaw/README.md

 Uses same API as registering member variables.

-If a member function is overloaded, then should explicitly provide the member function's type as hint.
+If a member function is overloaded, then must explicitly provide the member function's type as hint.

-What's more, the const/volatile property of the member function is kept in Lua.
+Same as member variable, the const/volatile property of member function is also kept to Lua.
-That is, you can't call it's non-const member function by a const object.
+That is, we can't call it's non-const member function by a const object.

 Example: